HW4: Large Language Models#

 To make the your implemenation easier to train, we have added two deep learning best practices:

-where \(I\) stands for the identity transformation and \(N\) stands for some non-linearity.
-The idea is that every layer is some adjustment of the identity function, which allows gradients to flow through a deep network during back propogation, especially at initialization.
+, we have implemented a residual connection of the form\[\begin{align*} x \mapsto x + f(x) \end{align*}\]where \(f\) is a nonlinear function.
+The idea is that every layer is some adjustment of the identity function, which guards against vanishing gradients in a deep network during back propogation, especially at initialization.

-1. Prenorm via LayerNorm Also in the forward method of the TransformerBlock, the nonlinearity first applied a LayerNorm to its arguments.
-The LayerNorm basically standardizes the neurons in that layer so that they have mean 0 and variance 1.
+basically standardizes the activations in that layer so that they have mean 0 and variance 1.
 Doing so is very helpful for numerical stability, espeically of the gradients.

 class TransformerBlock(nn.Module):